Pacific Southwest, Region 9: Superfund

 Environmental investigations began at MAFB in 1982 and continued for several years.
 A total of 89 areas with significant contamination were identified.
 Most of these Installation Restoration Program (IRP) sites had contaminated soils/sediments and included fire training areas, drainage ditches, waste pits, oil/water separator sites, spill sites, landfills and a sewage treatment plant.
 Soils are contaminated from toxic and hazardous materials, such as petroleum, oils, lubricants, solvents and protective coatings used during routine maintenance and operation of Mather.
 In addition, groundwater was contaminated beneath portions of MAFB with five groundwater plumes identified.
 One of the groundwater plumes is in the Aircraft Control and Warning (AC&W) Disposal Area, located on the east-central part of the base between family housing and the aircraft alert apron.
 The AC&W groundwater plume contains trichloroethene (TCE).
 The AC&W Disposal Area was listed on the National Priorities List (NPL) in July 1987.
 Another groundwater plume, the Site 7 plume, begins at the southern edge of MAFB and extends off-base; it is associated with the Site 7 Disposal Area.
 Landfills in the northeastern area of the base are believed to be the source of the Northeast plume that has low concentrations of chlorinated solvents in proximity to two closed landfills.
-The groundwater plume of greatest concern is the Main Base/Strategic Air Command (SAC) Area plume which is two plumes that have commingled and migrated over a mile offbase.
+The Main Base/Strategic Air Command (SAC) Area plume was migrated over a mile offbase.
 Approximately 10,000 people live within a 1-mile radius of the site, and approximately 60,000 people within a 3-mile radius of the site depend on groundwater for their main drinking water supplies.
 The entire base was listed on the NPL in November 1989.